Milliarium Aureum

 The Milliarium Aureum (/la-x-classic/; Miliario Aureo), or the "Golden Milestone," was a monument, probably of marble or gilded bronze, erected by the Emperor Augustus near the Temple of Saturn in the central Forum of Ancient Rome.
 All roads were considered to begin at this monument and all distances in the Roman Empire were measured relative to it.
-On it perhaps were listed all the major cities in the empire and distances to them, though the monument's precise location and inscription has remained a matter of debate among historians.
+The monument's precise location and inscription has remained a matter of debate among historians.

-According to the 19th century ecclesiastical historian Philip Schaff, the phrase "all roads lead to Rome" is a reference to the Milliarium Aureum—the specific point to which all roads were said to lead.
-A marble structure speculated to be the base of the milestone is present in the Roman Forum.

 History

 According to Cassius Dio, Augustus, in his position as curator viarum, erected the monument in 20 BCE.
-It probably received the name Milliarium Aureum soon after its inauguration and came to symbolize the starting point of the Roman road system to the rest of Italy and across the Roman world.
+It probably received the name Milliarium Aureum soon after its inauguration and is considered to be the starting point of the Roman road system to the rest of Italy and across the Roman world.

+According to the 19th century ecclesiastical historian Philip Schaff, the phrase "all roads lead to Rome" is a reference to the Milliarium Aureum.

 Architecture and style

 The plan of the monument is among those missing from the recovered fragments of the Forma Urbis.
 The remaining fragments for this area of the Roman Forum are all in the so-called "slab V-11, Stanford University#19" (Depicting the Temple of Saturn with the frontal section and staircase, through the Rostra section is missing, the Temple of Concordia, and the Temple of the Deified Vespasian).
 Information from ancient authors is also very scarce, so there are many problems of interpretation concerning the exact nature of the Milliarium Aureum.